 General Guidelines for Such Programs

-While each company has its own rules for matching gift programs, some general guidelines apply to most programs.
+While each company has rules for matching gift programs, some general guidelines apply to most programs.

 1. Submit Documentation for Verification